Can Dry Fruits Actually Help Your Thyroid?

 Important Warnings

 Medication timing: Walnuts and almonds contain compounds that can interfere with thyroid medication.
 Always take levothyroxine on an empty stomach, 30-60 minutes before eating anything, and wait at least 4 hours before eating walnuts specifically.
+Calcium and iron in dry fruits can also bind to levothyroxine if consumed too close together.

 Iodine caution: If you have hyperthyroidism, avoid seaweed snacks and iodised salt in excess.
 Stick to low-iodine dry fruits like makhana, almonds, and pumpkin seeds.